timhughes/vagrant_ansible_k8s_cluster/README.md

 content.
 This will allow people in the `wheel` group to use libvirt without requiring a password.

-Once again Debian users need to change the `wheel` group to `vagrant`
 ```
 sudo vim /etc/polkit-1/rules.d/80-libvirt-manage.rules
 ```